kumu/docs/guides/images.md

 ## Add images to elements

-If you are [building a map by hand](/getting-started/first-steps.html#build-your-map-by-hand), you can also easily upload an image file from your computer directly to Kumu.
+If you are [building a map by hand](/getting-started/first-steps.html#build-your-map-by-hand), you can easily upload an image file from your computer directly to Kumu.
 Just click an item (element, connection, or loop) on your map, click the camera icon in the upper right of the [profile](/guides/profiles.html), and click "select a file" to upload your image.

 ![Gif showing how to upload an image to Kumu](/images/upload-image.gif)